ocurity/dracon/docs/getting-started.md

             echo
    ```

-4. Expose the ElasticSearch Dashboard
+3. Expose the Kibana Dashboard

    ```bash
    # Use `kubectl port-forward ...` to access the Kibana UI: